thosdv63/LatticeMAC-Core/README.md

 ## Running Tests

 To verify the design, the main testbench uses a software reference model.
-It generates deterministic signed inputs, loads them into the NPU, runs the computation, and compares all 256 output values (including the ReLU step) against the expected software results.
+It pushes 100 randomized test matrices (edge cases included) through the pipeline and compares all 256 output values dynamically against the expected software results.

 You'll need `sv2v`, `iverilog`, and `gtkwave`.